Get

 5. Something Between Their Paw Pads

 Small stones or sticks can easily get wedged between your dog’s paw pads, causing irritation and, thus, licking.
 Grass awns and thorns can work their way under the skin causing swellings and discomfort.
-Your pup might be able to free something on their own, or they’ll need your or your vet’s help.
+Your pup might be able to free something on their own, or they’ll need your or a vet’s help.
 If you notice your dog limping or favoring one leg, that’s an excellent place to start looking.

 Remedy: Here is a good time to put your pet’s training to work.
 Tell your dog to sit and stay while you examine their paw.
 You can also examine it while your pooch lies on their side.
 You may find that a treat is an excellent distraction while you look for the source of the problem.
 You may be able to pinpoint and dislodge the offending material easily, if not a visit to the vet will be required.